Overview

 The primary investment strategy used by our Firm is based on the diversification of the Client's assets among various

 investment vehicles and asset classes, popularly termed "Asset Allocation."
-Our Firm's recommendations focus
+Our Firm's recommendations focus primarily

-meet regularly to evaluate new and reevaluate existing investment opportunities.
-During these meetings, we
+evaluate new and reevaluate existing investment opportunities.
+During these meetings, we deliberate on issues regarding

-deliberate on issues regarding the proper allocation of Client assets based on current conditions.
+the proper allocation of Client assets based on current conditions.

 TACTICAL ASSET ALLOCATION

-Tactical asset allocation is an active management portfolio strategy that shifts the percentage of assets held in
+Tactical asset allocation is an active management portfolio strategy that shifts the percentage of assets held in various

-Firm to create extra value by taking advantage of certain situations in the marketplace.
-It is a moderately active
+extra value by taking advantage of certain situations in the marketplace.
+It is a moderately active strategy since returns are

-strategy since returns are tied to the portfolio's original asset mix once reaching the desired short-term profits.
+tied to the portfolio's original asset mix once reaching the desired short-term profits.

 CASH AND CASH EQUIVILANT ALLOCATIONS

-highest return on client cash balances through relatively low-risk conservative investments.
-In most cases, at least a
+client cash balances through relatively low-risk conservative investments.
+In most cases, at least a partial cash balance will

-partial cash balance will be maintained in a money market account so that our Firm may debit advisory fees for our
+be maintained in a money market account so that our Firm may debit advisory fees for our services related to our Asset

-services related to our Asset Management and Comprehensive Portfolio Management services, as applicable.
+Management and Comprehensive Portfolio Management services, as applicable.

 USE OF ALTERNATIVE INVESTMENTS

 If deemed appropriate for your portfolio, our Firm may recommend alternative investments.
-Alternative
+Alternative investments may

-registered, publicly traded securities, structured notes, and private real estate investment trusts.
-Alternative
+securities, structured notes, and private real estate investment trusts.
+Alternative investments are speculative, not suitable

-investments are speculative, not suitable for all Clients, and intended for only experienced and sophisticated
+for all Clients, and intended for only experienced and sophisticated investors who are willing to bear the high risk of the

-investors who are willing to bear the high risk of the investment, which can include the loss of all or a substantial
+investment, which can include the loss of all or a substantial portion of the investment due to leveraging, short-selling, or

-in that there may be no secondary market for the fund and none expected to develop, volatility of returns, potential
+other speculative investment practices, lack of liquidity in that there may be no secondary market for the fund and none

-for restrictions on transferring an interest in the fund, potential lack of diversification and resulting higher risk due
+expected to develop, volatility of returns, potential for restrictions on transferring an interest in the fund, potential lack of

-to concentration of trading authority with the Firm, absence of information regarding valuations and pricing,
+diversification and resulting higher risk due to concentration of trading authority with the Firm, absence of information

-potential for delays in tax reporting, less regulation and often higher fees than other investment options such as
+regarding valuations and pricing, potential for delays in tax reporting, less regulation and often higher fees than other

-mutual funds.
-The SEC requires investors to be accredited to invest in these more speculative alternative
+investment options such as mutual funds.
+The SEC requires investors to be accredited to invest in these more speculative

-investments.
+alternative investments.
 Investing in a fund concentrating on a few holdings may involve heightened risk and greater price

 volatility.